Video Games in Education: How Gaming Can Sharpen the Mind

 Another study in 2007 also found that playing videogames right before surgical drills improved doctors’ skills.
 Apparently, this stuff really works.

-Setbacks to gaming in education
+Setbacks to Video Games in Education

 Everything we’ve talked about so far has left gaming poised to lead the next major shift in education.
-It seems like it can solve many inherent flaws in the system... but that’s only one side of the argument.
+It seems like it can solve many inherent flaws in the system, but that’s only one side of the argument.

 “Because we know memory is a crucial cognitive skill for school learning, practice at playing games that challenge memory should, in theory, lead to improvements in classroom behavior and academic skills,” she says.
 “But only additional research can say if that notion is correct.”